lf-edge/eve/docs/COMMS.md

 # Communications

 This document describes the components in EVE that are responsible for communications between an EVE instance and a Controller.
-It does **not** document or set the standard for the Device API.
-That is provided in the appropriate location under `api`.
+Read about the API for Device to Controller Communications [here](https://github.com/lf-edge/eve/blob/master/api/API.md)

 All of these are components of [pkg/pillar](../pkg/pillar/), which is the set of process, commands and services responsible for managing an EVE device.